Martinsjsu/Disaster-Response-Pipline/Testing/README.md

-# Project testing folder
+# Preparation and Testing Folder

 ## Installation
-Must runing with Python 3 with libraries of numpy, pandas and sqlalchemy.
+Must runing with Python 3 with libraries of numpy, pandas, sqlalchemy, NLTK, Sklearn and pickle.

-## Project Motivation
+## Motivation
-The testing files were created for assisting the whole proeject building.
+Using two separated notebook to assist building ETL Pipeline and ML Pipeline for the proeject by using just small data set.

 ## File Descriptions
-There are two notebooks for different part of the project, ETL and ML pipline building.
-All csv files are data source for the notebooks
+There are two notebooks "ETL Pipeline Preparation.ipynb" and "ML Pipeline Preparation.ipynb".
+Run "ETL Pipeline Preparation.ipynb" first then "ML Pipeline Preparation.ipynb".
+There are also two csv files "categories.csv" and "messages.csv", which are used for "ETL Pipeline Preparation.ipynb".
+And there is also a db file "ETL_Preparation.db", which is the result of "ETL Pipeline Preparation.ipynb" and also a necessary part of "ML Pipeline Preparation.ipynb".